oxfordcontrol/Clarabel.rs/README.md

 Use of underscores in private function names is totally inconsistent.
 What is the usual style, e.g. for the rust float formatting internal functions?

 Change SolveResult to Solution and then SolveInfo back to Info.
+[NB: Maybe this is obsolete now that everything is trait based]

+Maybe change crate::core::components to crate::core:traits or crate::core::component_traits.
+If this happens then core pieces like SolverStatus should be moved out since it is a type, not a trait.

-Remove FloatT strait bounds from struct definitions and keep in the impl only?
+Remove FloatT trait bounds from struct definitions and keep in the impl only?
 It is also unclear whether it is really adding value to put a generic f64 on all of these definitions.

 Printing functions should be a totally separate trait on DefaultSolveInfo, and should